smashub/choco/README.md

 ## License

 ChoCo follows a dual licence scheme to comply with the data sharing strategies of the original collections.
 Data and code are released under the  [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/), with the exception of data derived from *Chordify Annotator Subjectivity Dataset*, *Mozart Piano Sonata*, and *Jazz Audio-Aligned Harmony* data.
 The latter are released under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Please, contact us if you have any doubt or issue concerning our data release strategy.

 ---